 As mentioned previously, it is not a requirement to have a gross profit subtotal, as is the case with Amazon.

 Cash Flow vs. Profit

-Cash flow and profit are both important metrics when evaluating a company’s performance, and each has its pros and cons.
+Cash flow and profit are both important metrics when evaluating a company’s performance, and each has its pros and cons as a metric.

-Cash flow measures the actual value of cash generated or consumed by a company, while income is an accounting figure that uses the accrual principle.
+Cash flow measures the actual value of cash generated by a company, while income is an accounting figure that uses the accrual principle.

 Characteristics of cash flow:

 - Shows the actual change in cash over a period of time

 - Used in financial modeling and business valuation to calculate the intrinsic value of a firm (see CFI’s Financial Analyst Courses to learn more!)

 - Can be lumpy and uneven depending on the timing of cash inflows and outflows